-The achievement of pupils
+The achievement of pupils is good

-is good

-- Attainment on entry to the school in the Nursery class is well below that typically found for this age group. - Throughout the school, good teaching leads to good progress.
-Children get off to a good start in the Early Years Foundation Stage.
-They make good progress in all the areas of learning, although their skills are below expectations for their age when they enter Key Stage 1. - Pupils across the range of year groups and abilities achieve well.
-Work in pupils' books and the quality of learning in lessons observed confirm good progress.
-Achievement is not yet outstanding because in a small minority of lessons, teachers do not make sure that the work they set always helps all pupils to learn as much as possible. - In recent years, the school's results in the Year 6 national tests have been broadly average.
-However, the most recent results in 2012 were above the national average.
-School data and pupils' work seen during the inspection confirm that in the current Year 6, attainment is again above average. - Disabled pupils and those who have special educational needs make good progress.
-The good support provided by class teachers, teaching assistants and outside agencies ensures that work is set at the right level for them, and they take small but progressive steps in learning. - The large proportion of pupils eligible for the pupil premium make equally good progress as others.
-This is due to the good use of the money received to provide additional support.
-Pupils who join the school during the year, or in different year groups, benefit from good individual support so they quickly catch up with their classmates.
-Pupils from minority ethnic heritages and for whom English is an additional language make equally good progress. - Pupils make good progress in developing reading skills.
-This starts by teaching the younger pupils to read by linking letters to the sounds they make.
+- Children's skills and experiences on entry to the school in the Reception class vary considerably from year to year, but are broadly in line with that typically found for this age group. - Good teaching leads to good progress throughout the school.
+Children get off to a good start in the Early Years Foundation Stage and make good progress in the Reception class. - Pupils across the range of year groups and abilities achieve well.
+Work in pupils' books and the quality of learning in lessons observed confirm this good progress.
+Achievement is not yet outstanding because, in a small minority of lessons, teachers do not ensure that the work set always helps all pupils to learn as much as possible and, occasionally, after a brisk start to the lesson, teachers allow the pace of learning to slow. - The school's results in the Year 6 national tests for the last two years have been above average and school data and pupils' work seen during the inspection confirm that in the current Year 6, attainment is again above average. - Disabled pupils and those who have special educational needs make good progress.
+The good support provided by class teachers, teaching assistants and outside agencies ensure that work is set at the right level for them and that they make small but progressive steps in learning. - Pupils eligible for the pupil premium make equally as good progress as others due to the good use of the funding the school receives to provide additional support.
+Pupils who join the school other than at the start of the Reception benefit from good individual support so that they quickly catch up with their classmates.
+Pupils from minority ethnic heritages and those for whom English is an additional language make equally good progress. - Pupils make good progress in developing reading skills.
+This starts by teaching younger pupils to read by linking letters to the sounds they make.
 The teaching of reading continues throughout all age groups, and the older pupils read fluently and with good understanding of their texts.